jon-mil-92/DisplayHotKeys/README.md

 **Note:** You may need to use GPU Scaling in your display driver settings to prevent the display from overriding the scaling mode.

-3. Select a DPI scale percentage value in the "DPI Scale" drop-down box for the hot key slot.
+4. Select a DPI scale percentage value in the "DPI Scale" drop-down box for the hot key slot.

-4. Select a display orientation in the "Orientation" drop-down box for the hot key slot.
+5. Select a display orientation value in the "Orientation" drop-down box for the hot key slot.

 	* Select "Landscape" for a landscape orientation of no rotation.